• Skip to primary navigation

 So tell me, how long as it been since you gave your dehydrator a deep clean?
 Do you have any tips on keeping your machine cleaner between cleanings?
 Please share them with us in the comments below!

-NEXT STOP FOR DEHYDRATOR MAINTENANCE -- How to Test Your Dehydrator's Temperature
+NEXT STOP FOR DEHYDRATOR MAINTENANCEHow to Test Your Dehydrator’s Temperature

 Pinterest talk bubble to remind people to pin image

-Dehydrating Basics & Journal for Beginners and Beyond book ad
+Dehydrating Basics & Journal book and ebook mockup

-Comments
+2 Comments

-1. Bunny Miller says
+1. Avatar for Bunny Miller Bunny Miller says:

 I just received an Excalibur and since it was new I didn’t have to do a deep cleaning but thank you so much for all the ideas.
 Some I had figured out but not all of them.
 I had a round dehydrator and have used it non stop for about 3years then I found you and have learned so much.
 Who knew ?
 Many of my friends call me the Dehydrator Queen and I thank them but tell them they need to watch Darcy if they want to learn from the Queen.

-You should aways run a 30 minute high heat cycle and wipe out the machine when you receive it.
-I'm not the Queen either 😀
+1. You should aways run a 30 minute high heat cycle and wipe out the machine when you receive it.
+I’m not the Queen either 😀

-Leave a Reply Cancel reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *